 “All this machinery making modern music / Can still be open-hearted / Not so coldly charted / It’s really just a question of your honesty / Yeah, your honesty / One likes to believe in the freedom of music”

-What can I say that hasn't been said about the holy triumvirate?
+What can I say that hasn’t been said about the holy triumvirate?
 Rush have largely been stereotyped as a band into making music for music nerds.
-That said, there are so many choice cuts found throughout the band's entire career that have just as much soul, balls, and guts as anything ever done by Lou Reed, Iggy Pop, The Stones, or any other important rock star.
+That said, there are so many choice cuts throughout the band’s career that have just as much soul, balls, and guts as anything ever done by Lou Reed, Iggy Pop, or any other rock star.

 The influence really comes from the soul of the song.
-Sure it sounds massive, but it still sounds accessible which is likey why it is still getting spun on classic rock radio to this day.
+Sure it sounds massive, but it still sounds accessible which is likely why it is still getting spun on the radio to this day.

 The drums on this track are magical.
 This became our template for in the bridge in “Transducer”.